ClementNerma/NightOS/docs/specs/system-services/hw.md

 The `sys::hw` service is in charge of hardware devices.
 It coordinates and manages communications with the hardware.

+It is known as the [I/O manager](../../technical/io-manager.md), or Ion.

 - [Hardware detection](#hardware-detection)
 - [Device formats](#device-formats)
   - [Device type descriptor](#device-type-descriptor)